Stroke Month: Wichita man shares life of hope and recovery after stroke

 As he learned, strokes can happen at any age.

 “Heart disease and stroke, it does not discriminate.
-It doesn’t know if you’re 88 years old or you’re eight years old,” explained Heather Smart, Senior Director of the American Heart Association.
+It doesn’t know if you’re 88 years old or you’re 8 years old,” explained Heather Smart, Senior Director of the American Heart Association.

 May is Stroke Awareness Month.
 It’s the fifth leading cause of death and the number one cause of disability in the U.S.